lesept777/Matrix-maths-for-ESP32-and-AI/README.md

       MLMatrix M(A, value);
     Create a matrix from a C++ vector V, the content of the matrix is the same as the vector's MLMatrix M(V);
-    Create a matrix from a C++ vector V oif vectors, each vector is a row of the matrix MLMatrix M(V);
+    Create a matrix from a C++ vector V of vectors, each vector is a row of the matrix MLMatrix M(V);
     Create a matrix from an array A of size s, the content of the matrix is the same as the array's MLMatrix M(A, s);